abilian/lab.abilian.com/docs/Business/Business Models/OSS Business Models.md

 ## Through the Business Model Canvas

-[[The Business Model Canvas]] can be used to conceptualize an open source software (OSS) vendor's business model.
+[[Business/Business Models/Business Model Canvas]] can be used to conceptualize an open source software (OSS) vendor's business model.
 Here is a generalized characterization:

 1.  **Customer Segments**: The primary customer segments would be businesses, organizations, or individuals looking for open-source software solutions.
 They could be tech companies, government organizations, educational institutions, non-profits, startups, or individual developers and hobbyists.